 Find A Comfortable Place

 One of the best things you can do for your autistic child is to find a comfortable place for them to relax.
 This could be their room, a special chair, or somewhere outside.
 Make sure they have plenty of soft pillows and blankets to keep them comfortable.
-You may also want to consider investing in a weighted blanket, which can help calm and soothe your child.
+You may also want to consider investing in autism fidget toys or a weighted blanket, which can help calm and soothe your child.

 Connect With Other Parents